joe-conigliaro/tinyv/README.md

       - Referencing Nodes
       - Preventing Recursion
    - Named parameters & default parameters
-   - uninitialized objects: Consider the possibility of uninitialized objects.
+   - Uninitialized objects: Consider the possibility of uninitialized objects.
 This would need to be `unsafe`, and would probably rarely be used.
 However there are certain areas, for example game development where the lack of this feature could be a non starter.
 For example when dealing with huge arrays of data structures like game assets or entities.

 ## Design Details / Status
 1. Frontend